SzpakKamil/SymbolPicker/README.md

 ## Integration with Other Frameworks

-SFSymbolsPicker is designed to work seamlessly with other SwiftUI components and can be easily integrated into various UI patterns:
+SymbolPicker is designed to work seamlessly with other SwiftUI components and can be easily integrated into various UI patterns:

 - Use with `NavigationView` for hierarchical navigation
 - Embed in `Form` for settings interfaces